edubonifs/multicluster-canary/docs/README.md

 An example of how to setup the enviroment can be found in this [repository](https://github.com/fperearodriguez/libvirt-k8s-provisioner).

-## Install Istio Multi-Cluster
+# Installing Istio Multi-Primary multicluster

-In our case we have installed istio Multi-Primary on different networks, following istio [docs](https://istio.io/latest/setup/install/multicluster/multi-primary_multi-network/)
+In our case we have installed istio Multi-Primary on different networks, following istio [docs](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/)

-Please don't forget to [verify you installation](https://istio.io/latest/setup/install/multicluster/verify/) deploying sample apps and making sure that you are able to reach both workload clusters from any of them.
+Please don't forget to [verify you installation](https://istio.io/latest/docs/setup/install/multicluster/verify/) deploying sample apps and making sure that you are able to reach both workload clusters from any of them.

 Follow the [Istio README](./README-istio.md) to configure Istio multicluster primary.

-## Install ArgoCD and ArgoCD Rollouts
+# Installing ArgoCD and ArgoCD Rollouts
 Follow the [Argo README](./README-argocd.md) to configure ArgoCD and Argo rollouts.

-### Argo Rollouts: Workload clusters
+## Argo Rollouts: Workload clusters

 Install kubectl plugin: [Kubectl Plugin](https://argoproj.github.io/argo-rollouts/installation/#kubectl-plugin-installation).